gcalbertini/responsible_data_science_analysis/README.md

-# Technical Audit of an Automated Decision System: Assessing a Popular Heart Disease Classifier Model as found on Kaggle
+# Technical Audit of an Automated Decision System: Fairness Analysis of Kaggle code from 2020 annual CDC survey data of 400k adults related to their health status

 Authors: Martin Keenan and Guillherme Albertini